 This course was intentionally designed for our first-year students with all levels of experience in art history.
-Students who had little or no previous experience abroad gained confidence and new perspectives.
+Students who have little or no previous experience abroad gain confidence and new perspectives.
 Navigating a new cultural context together allows students to form a very strong bond.
 It is likely that the bonds of friendship among students in the program will last throughout their years at the University of St. Thomas and beyond.

 The January 2017 class has a Facebook page with more details.